inlined/blog/bouyancy.md

 all the air from your BCD.
 Repeat this process, adding or removing weight, until you hover in the water at about eye level.
 Remember that you're not done yet!
-That air in your tank has noticeable weight and you will become positively bouyant as it depletes.
+That air in your tank has noticeable weight and you will become positively buoyant as it depletes.
 To avoid kicking downwards at the end of your dive, add 5lbs or 2-3Kg to reach your final weight.

 You can make this process much faster as you gain experience.
 Always record